 As we have less than 250 employees, are not a Public Authority or body, our core activities as a Data Controller, do not consist of processing operations by virtue of the nature, scope, or their purposes require regular and systematic monitoring of Data Subjects on a large scale, nor do we process as our core activities or on a large scale special categories of data, racial or ethnic origin; political opinion, religious or philosophical beliefs; trade union membership; biometric data; health data or sex life or sexual orientation data or convictions and offences we are not required, at present under the GDPR to have a designated Data Protection Officer (DPO).
 However, as we take the requirements of the Data Protection Act 1998, the GDPR and the need for confidentiality of your Personal Data and, indeed, your matters, and information that we hold in general, seriously, we have a designated DPO within the firm, who is Robert Sainsbury.
 If you wish to exercise any rights, raise any queries or complaints, please, in the first instance, contact our designated DPO, Robert Sainsbury, at, or by the following methods:-

 Please note that Bates Wells & Braithwaite are still operating during the Covid-19 crisis and will be throughout.

-We are working towards re-opening our office doors for clients and third parties.
+We are pleased to confirm we are now reopening our office doors for clients and third parties.

 The Directors of Bates Wells & Braithwaite